THE GREEN PANTS/ Beauty Reals

 I toiled over my imminent brawl.
 Despite my mother’s expectations, I didn't want to fight.
 But after school, when the buses lined up to wait for the children, I waited near the basketball hoop.
 Those who’d heard whisperings had gathered by the fence.
 I’d tried to avoid the looks of passersby, but their stares weighed on me.

 Out of the corner of my eye, I watched as the girls approached.
 It began like most juvenile fight scenes you'd see in a movie where the little bully with the big voice makes their way toward the taller, less aggressive bystander.
-I stood there, resolute in my green pants, my heart pounding in my chest when suddenly, their eyes had shifted from villainous and menacing, to the enormous and pooling peepers of Cheshire cats.
+I stood there, resolute in my green pants, my heart pounding in my chest, when suddenly, their eyes shifted from villainous and menacing to the enormous and pooling peepers of Cheshire cats.

 Comments